secmon-lab/swarm/docs/specification.md

 Upon startup, the following endpoints are available:

 - `GET /health`: Checks the server's status.
 If the server is operating normally, it returns `200 OK`.
-- `POST /event/pubsub`: Receives notifications from Pub/Sub, specifically notifications for object creation in Cloud Storage.
+- `POST /event/pubsub/cs`: Receives notifications from Pub/Sub, specifically notifications for object creation in Cloud Storage.
+- `POST /event/pubsub/swarm`: Receives messages that swarm creates from Pub/Sub